Overview

 Deputy Master Teverson

-This dispute relates to an impugned agreement requiring the Claimant to sell a mixed-use property to the Defendant.
-As the Claimant refused to sell the Property, the Defendant secured a Unilateral Notice against the registered title protecting his alleged beneficial interest.
-The Claimant has issued proceedings seeking various forms of relief relating to the Unilateral Notice.
+This dispute related to an impugned agreement requiring the claimant to sell a mixed-use property to the defendant.
+As the claimant refused to sell the Property, the defendant secured a unilateral notice against the registered title protecting his alleged beneficial interest.
+The claimant issued proceedings seeking various forms of relief.
+Prior to trial, the claimant issued an ambitious application for summary judgment, based upon arguments not found within the pleadings.
+Jeff was instructed to oppose it and succeeded in securing the dismissal of the summary judgment application.

 Irving v High Net Worth Lending (2023)